Material flow analysis: Process balance

 One of the main purposes of MFA is to quantify the metabolism of the elements of the system.
 Unlike economic accounting, MFA also covers non-economic waste flows, emissions to the environment, and non-market natural resources.

 The process balance is a first order physical principle that turns MFA into a powerful accounting and analysis tool.
 The nature of the processes in the system determine which balances apply.
 For a process 'oil refinery', for example, one can establish a mass balance for each chemical element, while this is not possible for a nuclear power station.
 A car manufacturing plant respects the balance for steel, but a steel mill does not.

 When quantifying MFA systems either by measurements or from statistical data, mass and other process balances have to be checked to ensure the correctness of the quantification and to reveal possible data inconsistencies or even misconceptions in the system such as the omission of a flow or a process.
 Conflicting information can be reconciled using data validation and reconciliation, and the STAN-software offers basic reconciliation functionality that is suitable for many MFA application.

-Examples of MFA applications on different spatial and temporal scales
+Examples of applications on different spatial and temporal scales

 MFA studies are conducted on various spatial and temporal scales and for a variety of elements, substances, and goods.
 They cover a wide range of process chains and material cycles.
 Several examples: